pankaj-mathur/selenium-serenity-valtech/README.md

 # Notes
 All the BDD have not been automated, as my purpose was to prove automation
-1. create hotel entry -- Implemented
-2. create customer entry -- Implemented
-3. delete customer entry -- Implemented
-4. delete a customer entry -- Not Implemented
-5. For multiple entry or multiplerecord creation for hotelor customer we can use same test with multiplerecord i.e Example data
-6. field validation for hotel creation form -- Not Implemented
-7. field validation for customer form -- Not Implemented
-8. search functionality -- Not Implemented

 # How to view execution report

 * Once execution is successful.
 Navigate to the root folder of the framework.
 * Navigate to /target/site/serenity/index.html
-* This reportcan be viewed in any browser.
+* This report can be viewed in any browser.
 * This report can be integrated with any CI tool.